 Contribution to the KAT: Work done, students helped, championships won, etc.

 The scholarship is currently valued at one payment of $500.
 Students should submit evidence of their contributions as noted above as well as proof that they will attend college in the fall.
 The scholarship is open to all students who have been with KAT for at least 6 months, however KAT black belts will be given extra consideration.
+Applicants must be currently enrolled students or currently employed staff members.
 All applications must be received by June 1st.

 The KAT Scholarship Committee consists of 7 distinguished members of KAT who are highly invested in the school but not involved in the day to day operation to avoid favoritism.
 The members vote on the applications.